.webp)

 Managing a hybrid workplace means handling sensitive employee information every day.
 Office schedules, visitor logs, and access records all require protection.
 You need a platform that makes hybrid work simple for employees while keeping data strictly secure.

 deskbird holds both SOC 2 Type 2 and ISO 27001 certifications.
-All data is hosted in the EU, ensuring full GDPR compliance.
+All data is hosted in the EU, ensuring GDPR compliance.
 IT teams can manage user access through integrations with Microsoft Entra ID, Okta, and major HRIS platforms using SSO and SCIM.

 This infrastructure allows you to automate user provisioning and deprovisioning without manual work.
 You get real-time visibility into space usage and automated compliance logs ready for audits.
 The platform integrates with tools your team already uses, including Microsoft Teams, Slack, and Outlook.